First Steps

 Now that you’ve covered the essentials, it’s time to start scripting.

-Fire up a text editor
+### Fire up a text editor

 Feel free to use any text editor you prefer: [Visual Studio Code](https://code.visualstudio.com/), [Notepad++](https://notepad-plus-plus.org/downloads/), or even a simple Notepad.

-Local scripts are located here: <CS2_Directory>/game/csgo/fatality/scripts.
-You may notice there's also a lib directory, but we’ll get to that later.
+Local scripts are located here: `<CS2_Directory>/game/csgo/fatality/scripts`.
+You may notice there's also a `lib` directory, but we’ll get to that later.

-.ljbc format cannot be loaded from local sources.
+`.ljbc` format cannot be loaded from local sources.

-Writing your first script
+### Writing your first script <a href="#writing-your-first-script" id="writing-your-first-script"></a>

 A typical “Hello world!” example can be a bit trivial, so let’s try something slightly more advanced instead.

-local function on_present_queue()
+local function onPresentQueue()

 local d = draw.surface;